 With its temperate climate, diving in Bulgaria is best from March to October when the air temperature and the coast averages at about 29 degrees (Celsius) and the water temperature sits at a comfortable 23 degrees.

 In the wintertime, air temperatures can dip down to a balmy 6 degrees and below.
 Most divers will come in the high season, which ranges from early June to early August.
 However, many suggest the best (and most visible) diving can be enjoyed the entire month of August.

 There are so many dive sites and towns along the Black Sea; it is best to highlight the most popular to visit for diving in Bulgaria.
 Below are among the favorites:

 Before breaking down the best spots to dive in the Black Sea, we have to note one of the most unique spots to dive in Bulgaria, which is not located in the Black Sea.
 This is the only dive location in this diving guide outside of the Black Sea.

 Diving in the Underwater Stone Forest is an adventure in itself.
 Found in the straight between the north of the popular tourist town, Sozopol, and St. Ivan’s Island, you can dive to a depth of about 20 meters to witness a stone forest.
-Tree-like natural structures which jut from the base into branches reaching up to four to five meters long each.
+Tree-like natural structures that jut from the base into branches reaching up to four to five meters long.

-It is a very eerie dive as it gives you a feeling of diving in some kind of post-apocalyptic world.
-It is one of the most unique dives in Bulgaria and a must if you are in the area or willing to venture from the more popular dives of the Black Sea.
+It is a very eerie dive as it gives you a feeling of diving into some kind of post-apocalyptic world.
+It is one of the most unique dives in Bulgaria and a must if you are in the area or willing to venture from the Black Sea’s more popular dives.

 Varna is, perhaps, the most popular diving city in Bulgaria.
 Already popular among tourists because of its Grade A white sand beaches, it has recently become a hot spot for diving as well.